l3-hpc/shiny-le/README.md

 cd shiny-le
 ```

+## Open in R Studio
+I did not test these as batch scripts.

+In R Studio, go to the shiny-le folder(this repo), set as the working directory.
+Open

 ## Add the model files
 Add FVCOM model outputs to a directory named starting with ***output***.
 (The ***.gitignore*** file ignores everything starting with ***output***.)For the example, I am using:
 ```